Skip to main content

 Myth: Rabies can be cured after symptoms appear

-Myth: Small bites don't need treatment
+Myth: Small bites do not need treatment

-Myth: Indoor pets don't need rabies vaccination
+Myth: Indoor pets do not need rabies vaccination

 Myth: Rabies is only a problem in developing countries